nakabeppu/ssd_pytorch-lightning/README.md

-# SSD, in PyTorch Lightning
+# SSD in PyTorch Lightning

 ## References